-These spicy hot cross buns are the perfect Easter treat for vegans as they contain no eggs or dairy products.
-These Vegan hot cross buns are perfect if you’re on a vegan diet.
+These vegan hot cross buns are the perfect Easter treat for vegans as they contain no eggs or dairy products.
+These vegan hot cross buns are perfect if you’re on a vegan diet.
 They’re really easy to make too and taste just like the real thing.
 These hot cross buns will take around 1hr to bake and makes 12 buns.

 - 350g (12oz) strong plain flour